 In June 2017, the IASB issued IFRIC 23, Uncertainty over Income Tax Treatments, which clarifies how to apply the recognition and measurement requirements in IAS 12, Income Taxes, when there is uncertainty over income tax treatments.
-IFRIC 23 sets out the circumstances in which uncertain tax treatments are to be considered separately or together, and the assumptions to be considered in assessing an uncertain tax treatment and determining whether it is probable that a taxation authority will accept an uncertain tax treatment.
+IFRIC 23 sets out the circumstances in which uncertain tax treatments should be treated separately or together, and the assumptions to consider in the assessment of an uncertain tax treatment to determine whether it is probable that a taxation authority will accept the treatment.
 The application of IFRIC 23 will be effective for the Corporation's annual reporting period beginning on November 1, 2019.
-The Corporation is currently assessing the impact of the adoption of this new IFRIC on its consolidated financial statements.
+The Corporation is currently assessing the impact of the adoption of this new IFRIC interpretation on its consolidated financial statements.